 The uptick represents the first increase in the percentage of uninsured Americans since 2014, when the bulk of the provisions of the Affordable Care Act went into effect.

 The data was released by the Census Bureau Tuesday in its annual Health Insurance Coverage in the United States report.

 How Americans get insurance

 The individual mandate, a provision of the Affordable Care Act, was still in effect in 2018 requiring health insurance in lieu of paying a tax penalty.
 For 2019, the tax penalty was lowered to $0, effectively ending the individual mandate.

 At the state level, 25 states had a higher share of uninsured in 2018 compared with 2017, with Hawaii and Idaho experiencing increases by more than 1 percentage point.

-The share of uninsurance rates increased across age groups, excluding slight increases for those 26 to 34 years old and those 65 and older.
+The share of those uninsured increased across age groups, excluding slight decreases for those 26 to 34 years old and those 65 and older.

 |Age group||% uninsured in 2016||% uninsured in 2017|